 What are the biggest challenges you have faced thus far?

-The insurance industry in Switzerland is predominantly male which presents plenty of challenges to a female business owner.
-At industry conventions and meetings I am often asked who I work for, who’s wife am I and/or who’s secretary I am.
-Reactions to my response of me owning my own successful business are generally those of surprise.
+The insurance industry in Switzerland is predominantly male, which presents plenty of challenges to a female business owner.
+At industry conventions and meetings, I am often asked who I work for, who’s wife am I and/or who’s secretary I am.
+Reactions to my response that I own my own successful business, are generally those of surprise.